What is working capital?

 For example, during raw material price volatility periods, sufficient working capital allows a company to purchase materials in advance, thus avoiding potential cost increases.
 This proactive approach can be a significant advantage, ensuring steady production despite market uncertainties.

-Additionally, in times of economic downturn, when customer orders might decrease, a healthy level of working capital enables the manufacturer to maintain operations, meet existing obligations, and invest in process improvements without resorting to drastic measures like layoffs or production halts.
+Additionally, during economic downturns, when customer orders might decrease, a healthy level of working capital enables the manufacturer to maintain operations, meet existing obligations, and invest in process improvements without resorting to drastic measures like layoffs or production halts.

 Growth Opportunities